-Located on the banks of the Thames is the reconstructed Globe Theater.
-While it is a reconstruction, it is built from plans of similar theaters during the time of Shakespeare, houses a wonderful exhibit on Elizabethan drama and is a fully functioning theater.
+Located on the banks of the Thames in London, is the reconstructed Globe Theater.
+While it is a reconstruction, it is built from plans of similar theaters during the time of Shakespeare.
+Shakespeare’s Globe Theater in London houses a wonderful exhibit on Elizabethan drama, contains artifacts from the original location, and is a fully functioning theater.

-Because it is still a working theater with performances throughout the day, you want to make sure you can arrive during a time where a tour is possible.
+Because it is still a working theater with performances throughout the day, you want to make sure you can arrive during a time when a Shakespeare Globe tour is possible.

 It takes about an hour to get through the exhibition with the audio guide and it is included in the standard admission price.

 You will find examples of costuming used during productions as well as musical instruments that were played during the time of Shakespeare’s life.

-It is one of our must-have’s for going to London because it gets you into so many different museums, attractions and even gives you a trip on the Hop on Hop off Bus.
+It is one of our must-haves for going to London because it gets you into so many different museums, and attractions and even gives you a trip on the London Hop on Hop off Bus.